Ryan0522/2d-stepper-controller/README.md

    - Scans custom region with motor delay = timing
    - Auto-homes on completion
    - Sends ``<SCAN_DONE>`` back to GUI

+## Debugging Arduino Through Terminal ##

+One way to debug code on arduino is to bypass Qt Creator and use terminal with other dependencies.
+Here, we show a way to test serial connection and arduino responses (and outputs) through ``minicom``

+1. Install ``minicom``
+   - ``sudo apt update``
+   - ``sudo apt install minicom``
+2. Setting up ``minicom``
+   - Enter setting using ``minicom -s``.
+In there, use arrows and enter keys for controlling.
+   - Go to ``Serial port setup`` (use A~N to go to setting, enter to select).
+Change **serial device** to Arduino port (``/dev/ttyACM0`` for example), and change the **Bps/Par/Bits** setting to ``9600 8N1``.
+   - ``Save setup as dfl`` and then ``Exit from Minicom``.
+3. Connecting to Arduino
+   - Enter ``minicom`` and the new setting should connect to Arduino automatically.
+The Arduino return-home initialization process should have the motor move in an L-shape.
+4. Controlling and Communicating with Arduino
+   - Note: minicom has bugs, and for me the commands I entered never displayed on the terminal side but is able to transfer to Arduino.
+Also, CTRL-A Z sometimes don't show the menu but it still exist.
+   - Below are useful commands:
+     1)

 ## Developer Notes ##